 Fox Home Video's DVD transfer is remarkably clean and solid with one note of distraction.
-The image jerks from left to right.
+The image suffers from interminable gate weave, jerking from left to right.
 I am unable to determine whether this is due to damaged sprockets or some video mastering anomaly (like a tracking problem).
+On bigger displays this oversight is duly noted.
 Otherwise, the gray scale has been impeccably rendered with deep, velvety blacks and very pristine whites.
 Grain is naturally reproduced.
-Age related artifacts are present but rarely distract.
+Age-related artifacts are present but rarely distract.
 The audio is mono (with an alternate re-channeled stereo track that sounds tinny).
 The mono is preferred.
 Extras are limited to several deleted scenes, a theatrical trailer and audio commentary.
+Odd, that some of the movies released under Fox’s long-defunct ‘Studio Classics’ banner have yet to make the transition to Blu-ray.
+I would have hoped for at least Alexander’s Ragtime Band, Wilson, Call Me Madam, Star! and, The Rains Came to make their hi-def debut by now.
+Will they ever?
+With each passing year, the prospects continue to dim.
 Bottom line; come on along and hear - and see - Alexander’s Ragtime Band.
 It’s a treat!

 FILM RATING (out of 5 - 5 being the best)